 - Like to make others happy.

-- Those with ADHD are prone to low impulse control, which is the difficulty resisting sudden intense urges or desires that they feel must be met in order to avoid sadness or frustration.
+- Those with ADHD are prone to low impulse control, which is the difficulty resisting sudden intense urges or desires that they feel must be met in order to avoid sadness, anxiety, or frustration.

 - May suddenly blurt out words, thoughts, sounds, songs, etc…

 - Behavior can often come across as rampant silliness or juvenile.

 - Likely to be more reactive to their environment than their peers.

 - Can develop a sudden desire or “wanting” of something, and can act out emotionally or aggressively if this desire is not met.